 Prelims traps:

-- Bt cotton is the only commercially approved GM crop in India — not Bt brinjal (on moratorium), not Golden Rice (not approved).
+- Bt cotton is the only commercially approved GM food/feed crop in India — not Bt brinjal (moratorium 2010), not Golden Rice (not approved), not GM Mustard DMH-11 (Supreme Court stay, pending larger bench as of May 2026).

 - GEAC is under MoEFCC (Ministry of Environment), not the Ministry of Agriculture.